Proctor Street Greenway

-Proctor Creek Greenway is a trail, now under construction, in northwest Atlanta.
+Proctor Creek Greenway is a trail in northwest Atlanta.
 The trail will connect 400 acre of green space, from Maddox Park near Bankhead MARTA station, passing the Westside Reservoir Park, to the River Trail Park in the far northwest of the city.

-The trail is anticipated to be around seven miles in length.
+The trail is anticipated to be around seven total miles in length.
+The first three miles opened in May 2018.
 The construction cost is around 4 million U.S. dollars.